hzz0024/Walleye/README.md

 - copy your genotypes into a csv file containing the sample IDs and the target SNPs (see example [here](https://github.com/hzz0024/Walleye/blob/master/Example_data/example_genotypes.csv))

-- create a reference genotype file containing the target SNPs (have the same order as genotype file, see example [here](https://github.com/hzz0024/Walleye/blob/master/Example_data/example_ref.csv))
+- create a reference genotype file containing the target SNPs (have the same order as genotype file (see example [here](https://github.com/hzz0024/Walleye/blob/master/Example_data/example_ref.csv))

 - Follow the instructions below to run the script in R or RStudio and the output will be a file with the scored markers and percentages